 “Rising prices are accelerating the nation’s return to peak prices in most markets, especially in the West where we see spring price increases leading the nation.
 At the faster rebound rate, the U.S. will pass the halfway point by the end of summer when more than 50 percent of the top 300 markets will reach full price recovery,” said David Mele, president of Homes.com.

 While the West rebounded faster, the South dominated for price recovery in the nation’s largest 100 markets with 22 of 39 markets fully recovered.
 The West ranked second with eight markets out of 24 where prices now exceed peaks.
 Nine out of 20 have fully recovered in the Midwest, while only seven out of 17 rebounded in the Northeast.

 Largest Markets Summary:

-Midsize Market by Region and Division:
+Midsize Markets by Region and Division:

 To receive a comprehensive data file, including index values in every zip code within a local market, contact LocalMarketReports@Homes.com.
 To download a copy of the reports, visit press.homes.com.